Server Configuration Options

 - username is the user name given to the mail server used to send the email.

 - password is the password corresponding to username, needed to send email through the mail server.

 This feature relies on an external mail server.
 The details of that mail server are specified as additional options, and follow the Java Mail standard.
 Note that options specified under mail omit the leading mail. part.
 I.e., the option listed as mail.smtp.starttls.enable in the documentation linked to above, is specified as smtp.starttls.enable in Blocks' configuration file, since it's already under the mail heading.

 The top-level logging item controls where logs are sent, and the verbosity of logs.

-logging: # The default level of all loggers.
-Can be OFF, ERROR, WARN, INFO, DEBUG, TRACE, or ALL. level: WARN loggers: Realm: INFO # Log task log statements messages, regardless of originating Realm Script: INFO # Log "console.log" messages from advanced scripts
+logging: # The default level of all loggers, such as OFF, ERROR, WARN, INFO level: WARN loggers: Realm: INFO # Log task log statements messages, regardless of originating Realm Script: INFO # Log "console.log" messages from advanced scripts

 See here for more details on advanced logging.
 Those are advanced settings, that most users won't need.
 PIXILAB doesn't support servers where such advanced settings have been applied.

 You can store Blocks' data somewhere else than in the “PIXILAB-Blocks-root” directory in the current user's home directory.
 This is done by putting a file named "PIXILAB-Blocks-config.yml" in the current user's home directory (option 1 of those mentioned at the top of this article).
 In this case, you must specify root in the configuration file:

 If running your Blocks server on windows, the PIXILAB-Blocks-config.yml is still placed in the user home directory (C:\Users\[Your username]) and the path to the root directory should follow this structure: